-IES has almost three decades of experience in packing and shipping factories, ranging from entire facilities right down to single pieces of machinery.
-We have also been manufacturing bespoke cases since the turn of the century, designing unique packaging to exact specifications and ensuring goods are 100% safe and secure during transit - whether moving down the road or to the other side of the world.
+IES has three decades of experience in packing and shipping factories, ranging from entire facilities right down to single pieces of machinery.
+We have also been manufacturing bespoke cases since the turn of the century, designing unique packaging to exact specifications and ensuring goods are 100 per cent safe and secure during transit - whether moving down the road or to the other side of the world.

-As part of our ongoing series preparing clients for the complicated intricacies of factory relocation, we caught up with IES’ business development manager and shipping expert Chris Malpas.
+As part of our ongoing series preparing clients for the complicated intricacies of factory relocation, we caught up with IES’s business development manager and shipping expert, Chris Malpas.
 Chris has been working with IES for many years now and his experience has provided him with a unique insight into what constitutes best practice when packing factory equipment for transport and shipping.

 Why is packing so crucial?

 Machinery damaged en route is costly, both in terms of material cost, labour, and the delays to manufacturing while the machine is out of order.
-Careful organisation and bespoke packaging and palletisation is a must when dealing with any relocation job.
+Careful organisation, bespoke packaging and palletisation is a must when dealing with any relocation job.